penseipublicidade/website/docs/controls/checkbox.md

 On iOS and macOS, a [`CupertinoCheckbox`](/docs/controls/cupertinocheckbox) is created, which has matching functionality and presentation as `Checkbox`, and the graphics as expected on iOS.
 On other platforms, a Material Checkbox is created.

-The default value is `False`.
 See the example of usage [here](/docs/controls/cupertinocheckbox#cupertinocheckbox-and-adaptive-checkbox-example).

+Defaults to `False`.

 ### `autofocus`